clyang82/rhacm-docs/security/cert_root_ca.md

-# Replacing the root CA certificate
+# Replace the root CA certificate

 You can replace the root CA certificate.